OBSERVABILITY PLATFORM

 Observability Platform finds traces where one span matches all criteria in the first row, and also where at least one other span matches all criteria in subsequent rows.

 As you modify your search, the search timeline graph updates in real time, along with the statistics, traces, and topology views.
-The timeline shows an overview of the current search, with the error and success counts plotted over time.
+The timeline shows an overview of the current search, with counts of successful and failed traces plotted over time.

 A screenshot of a graph of a traces search

-4. To copy a short URL to your clipboard you can share with other users, click Copy URL to clipboard.
+6. To copy a short URL to your clipboard you can share with other users, click Copy URL.
 Use this capability for sharing links of complicated queries that can generate long URLs.

 Observability Platform permanently stores short URLs in your tenant so that they don't expire.

-5. To learn more about the spans in a trace, click the Traces tab.
-Click the name of a trace in the Trace column to open the trace details page, which displays information for each of the spans that comprise the trace.
+7. To learn more about the spans in a trace, click the Traces tab.
+Click the name of a trace in the Trace column to open the trace details page, which displays information for each of the spans that make up the trace.

 In some instances, a trace might contain a missing span.
 Observability Platform identifies these spans for the selected trace as Missing in the Stats panel.
-To search for traces containing a missing span, in the Span characteristics field in Trace Explorer, enter tag:parent_missing="true".
+To search for traces containing a missing span, in the Query builder in Trace Explorer, in the Custom tags field, enter parent_missing="true".

-6. On the trace details page, filter the displayed data with the following options:
+8. On the trace details page, narrow the displayed data with the following options:

 • Use the Only Errors toggle to display only segments of each trace that contain errors.